School Science Lessons

 Skatole

-Skatole, C9H9N, (3-Methyl-1H-indole), a methylindole, produced from metabolism of L-tryptophan in the mammal digestive tract, human metabolite, white crystalline fine powder browns with aging, irritant, environmental hazard, foul smelling of faeces, additive to cigarettes, flavouring ingredient, mildly toxic, an indole family.
+Skatole, C9H9N, (3-Methyl-1H-indole), a methylindole, produced from metabolism of L-tryptophan in the mammal digestive tract, in humans, white crystalline fine powder browns with aging, irritant, environmental hazard, foul smelling of faeces, additive to cigarettes, flavouring ingredient, mildly toxic, an indole family.

-It occurs in faeces, in beets, in coal tar, dilute skatole in essential oils, (orange blossoms, jasmine, and Ziziphus mauritiana).
+It occurs in faeces, beets, coal tar, and in essential oils of orange blossoms, jasmine, and Ziziphus mauritiana.

 Skeletal formula, alkanes (gif)